Skip to content

 • ZettelForge v2.2.0 or newer installed (pip install -U zettelforge)

-• Write access to your data directory (~/.amem by default, or whatever AMEM_DATA_DIR / storage.data_dir points at)
+• Read and write access to your data directory (~/.amem by default, or whatever AMEM_DATA_DIR / storage.data_dir points to)

-• Enough free disk for a full backup of the JSONL files alongside the new zettelforge.db file (expect roughly 1.5× the original size for the duration of the migration)
+• Free disk space for a full backup alongside the new database — expect roughly 1.5x the original JSONL size during migration

 What the script does